How Many Pages a Day Should I Read? Find Your Number

 • Open schedule: add time first, then let the page count rise naturally.

+Readers often adjust only for the book or only for the calendar.
+Sustainable plans adjust for both at the same time.
 A hard book during a busy week needs a sharper cut than a hard book during a quiet week.
-An easy book during a packed week may still need a smaller target.
-I have seen readers get more consistent as soon as they stop asking for one permanent number and start using a range.
+Readers get more consistent as soon as they stop asking for one permanent number and start using a range:

 Situation Better target style